corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 {{< /note >}}

 You can also override the default resource requests and limits separately for each type of Corda worker.
-For example, we recommend starting with higher memory limits for the database and flow workers:
+For example, R3 recommends starting with higher memory limits for the database and flow workers:

 ```yaml
 workers: